Application Flow Control and Control Structures in C#

 break;

 Another useful part of the Switch...Case block is that of a default action.
-If none of the cases specified is met, then the default will be executed.
+The default will be executed if none of the specified cases is met.

 C#